-Based on our current operating plan, we believe that our available cash and existing sources of revenue and credit, together with the proceeds of this offering and interest earned thereon, will be adequate to satisfy our capital needs until at least the end of 2000.
+Based on our current operating plan, we believe that our available cash and existing sources of revenue and credit, together with the proceeds of this offering and interest earned thereon, will be adequate to satisfy our capital needs for at least the next three years.
 We expect that we will need substantial additional funding in the future.
 Our future capital requirements will depend on many factors, such as the following: